 Contributed by Athul Menon from Our Backpack Tales

 One of the lesser-known tourist attractions on Goa, Betalbatim beach in the south of the state holds an amazing secret.
 4 km away from the much-acclaimed Colva beach of South Goa, Betalbatim flaunts beautiful golden sand and only a handful of shacks serving sumptuous Konkoni meal.
-The beach is dotted with flanking palm trees and located in between Colva and Majorda beach.
+The beach is dotted with flanking palm trees and is located in between Colva and Majorda beach.

 However, locals say the sea here reflects moonlight on certain days.
 Unaware of the underwater phytoplankton, living creatures illuminate the coastal area at night at the stroke of a magic wand!

 Bioluminescent phytoplankton is visible during the high tide.
 They live on the cusp of surging waves of tidal seawater, illuminating the surrounding area with a vague blue-green glow.
 Firstly, they are visible on the wave at a distance.
 However, as the tides approach the beach, the entire nature’s canvas is lit in an ethereal glow.
 At the horizon, the sky and the sea blend with each other.
 Plan your trip around a full moon night and stay up till 1 am.

 Besides this beach, you may witness this magic at the Querim beach at North Goa or the islands of Andaman and Nicobar.
 However, I love Betalbatim, especially for its quaint vibes.